 The best way to find out how much Mortgage Protection might cost is to get a Mortgage Protection quote.

 Life many things in life, it depends.

 Each insurer has its own unique selling points.
-Zurich, for example, will pay your premiums if you can’t work for over 13 weeks while Friends First and Royal London offer Dual Life Mortgage Protection (basically, a double pay-out).
+Zurich, for example, will pay your premiums if you can’t work for over 13 weeks while Aviva and Royal London offer Dual Life Mortgage Protection (basically, a double pay-out).

 The best policy depends on what you want – but keep in mind that it’s not about the cheapest policy but the best value for what you’re getting.